-Olympic Team Selection
+National Team Selection

-- 11. Fifteen (15) athletes who are in the Athlete Pool will be selected to the Olympic Team by the Head Coach.
-Additionally, up to four (4) athletes will be named alternates who will travel with the Olympic Team in accordance with the Head Coach's discretion.
-When considering which athletes to select either to the Olympic Team or as alternates, the Head Coach will consider certain factors as described in Appendix A: - Previous and current performance - Experience - Positional requirements (primary and backup) - Present and projected development and/or improvement - Leadership/Contribution to team chemistry - Availability for competition and training - Psychological, mental, and emotional makeup - The depth chart, as developed from the evaluation criteria in Appendix A
+- 11. Fifteen (15) athletes will be selected to the National Team by the Head Coach.
+Additionally, up to five (5) athletes will be named alternates who will travel with the National Team in accordance with the Head Coach's discretion.
+The Head Coach may select players to the National Team who did not attend an Identification camp or the Final Selection camp.
+When considering which athletes to select either to the National Team or as alternates, the Head Coach will consider certain factors as described in Appendix A: - Previous and current performance - Experience - Positional requirements (primary and backup) - Present and projected development and/or improvement - Leadership/Contribution to team chemistry - Availability for competition and training - Psychological, mental, and emotional makeup - The depth chart, as developed from the evaluation criteria in Appendix A

-- 12. The Head Coach makes selections for the Olympic Team for the purpose of fielding the best possible team to achieve podium success.
-As such, it is possible that some individual athletes, who are assessed highly in certain factors, may not be selected to the Olympic Team, for example due to positional requirements, experience, leadership, and overall depth of team.
-In addition, the Head Coach has discretion to name an athlete to the Olympic Team even if that athlete did not participate in evaluation camps, selection camps, or other Olympic Team events. - 13.
-The timelines that will be followed in selecting athletes for the Olympic Team are described below.
+- 12. The Head Coach makes selections for the National Team for the purpose of fielding the best possible team to achieve podium success.
+As such, it is possible that some individual athletes, who are assessed highly in certain factors, may not be selected to the National Team, for example due to positional requirements, experience, leadership, and overall depth of team.
+In addition, the Head Coach has discretion to name an athlete to the National Team even if that athlete did not participate in evaluation camps, selection camps, or other National Team events. - 13.
+The timelines that will be followed in selecting athletes for the National Team are described below.
 Note that specific events, dates and times may be subject to change.
 If any changes occur, these will be communicated to all affected athletes by the Head Coach as soon as reasonably possible.
-The costs of such participation will be the responsibility of Softball Canada unless communicated otherwise by Softball Canada. - On or before (dates to be determined) The Head Coach will name a group of up to 19 athletes who will participate in training, exhibition games and events in the spring of 2021. - On or before (dates to be determined) The Head Coach WILL NAME THE OLYMPIC TEAM ROSTER OF UP TO 15 ATHLETES, AND UP TO 4 ALTERNATES.
-The Head Coach has the discretion to name players to the team in stages, prior to this date. - On or before June 15, 2021 The Head Coach will name the balance of the Olympic Team FINAL ROSTER of 15 players for the Olympic Games Team, if the entire Roster was not announced previously. - 14.
-Athletes are required to attend all Olympic Team events.
-Exemption from events may be granted for illness/injury (supporting documentation is required) or special circumstances which will be determined and assessed individually by the Head Coach.
-The Head Coach, in consultation with the coaching staff and Manager/Assistant Coach Women's National Teams (WNT), has the discretion to consider any special circumstances, and to exempt the athlete from attending certain Olympic Team events. - 15.
-Alternates may be added to the Olympic Team to replace an athlete removed from the team pursuant to Section 7.
+The costs of such participation will be the responsibility of Softball Canada unless communicated otherwise by Softball Canada. - No later than May 23, 2022 the Head Coach will invite athletes from the Identification camps in British Columbia and Saskatchewan to the Final selection camp. - No later than June 8, 2022 the Head Coach will invite athletes from the Ontario Identification camp to the Final selection camp. - The Head Coach may invite any athletes directly to the Final selection camp at her discretion and on her timelines. - No later than June 20, 2022 the Head Coach will name the fifteen (15) players selected to the National Team and up to five (5) alternates.
+Players not selected to the National Team may be invited to play on the Elite team competing at the 2022 Canada Cup. - 14.
+Exemption from attending events may be granted for illness/injury (supporting documentation is required) or special circumstances which will be determined and assessed individually by the Head Coach.
+The Head Coach, in consultation with the coaching staff and Manager Women's National Teams (WNT), has the discretion to consider any special circumstances, and to exempt the athlete from attending certain National Team events. - 15.
+Alternates may be added to the National Team to replace an athlete removed from the team pursuant to Section 7.
 The addition of alternates to the Team is at the sole discretion of the Head Coach and will be in keeping with the philosophy of fielding the best possible team. - 16.
 In addition to the above schedule, athletes are expected to follow the training regime prescribed by the Head Coach, take the required regularly scheduled fitness tests and be available to meet with national team staff at agreed to times and locations throughout the year.